 What are the risks with bonds and gilts?

 Traded on the open market, bond and gilt prices are constantly changing.
 A company or government’s stability can affect the price so, while safer than equities, bonds and gilts carry an element of risk and you may lose some (or all) of your initial investment.

 Bonds and gilts are not covered by the Financial Services Compensation Scheme (FSCS) and repayment of bonds is not guaranteed if a company fails.
 Economic factors can affect the market price and if interest rates rise, the capital value of the asset will fall – this is known as capital erosion.

 Trading bonds and gilts

 Bonds and gilts can only be traded through our telephone dealing service.
 To place a trade please call 0345 606 0560.
+(Calls will be monitored and recorded.
+Call costs may vary depending on your service provider).
 If you need to call us from abroad, you can call us on +44 113 279 7518.

 The Lloyds Bank Direct Investments Service is operated by Halifax Share Dealing Limited.
 Registered Office: Trinity Road, Halifax, West Yorkshire, HX1 2RG.
 Registered in England and Wales no. 3195646.
 Halifax Share Dealing Limited is authorised and regulated by the Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN under registration number 183332.
 A Member of the London Stock Exchange and an HM Revenue & Customs Approved ISA Manager.